-- P4.
+P3.
+Be competent in system development in the Internet and the web platform; P4.
 Work independently to design and implement a relational database, with an emphasis on how to organise, maintain and retrieve information from a DBMS; Ρ5.
-Acquire essential knowledge in specific fields of computing disciplines including multimedia, security and artificial $\checkmark$ $\checkmark$ $\checkmark$ intelligence; P6.
-Acquire the perceptive skills needed to understand information presented in the form of UML diagram, flow chart or other industry standard formats; P7.
-Understand the need for and use of the necessary $\checkmark$ mathematical techniques; v P8.
-Work independently to develop an understanding of, and the knowledge and skills associated with the general support of $\checkmark$ $\checkmark$ computer systems and networks; P9.
-Work as an effective member of a team in the analysis, design $\checkmark$ $\checkmark$ $\checkmark$ and development of software systems; • • • P10.
+Acquire essential knowledge in specific fields of computing disciplines including multimedia, security and \checkmark \checkmark \checkmark artificial intelligence; P6.
+Acquire the perceptive skills needed to understand information presented in the form of UML diagram, flow chart or other industry standard formats; Ρ7.
+Understand the need for and use of the necessary \checkmark mathematical techniques; • P8.
+Work independently to develop an understanding of, and the knowledge and skills associated with the general \checkmark \checkmark support of computer systems and networks; P9.
+Work as an effective member of a team in the analysis, \checkmark \checkmark \checkmark design and development of software systems; · • • P10.
 Use project planning and management techniques in systems development; P11.
 Understand the fundamental and operational issues of computer systems in business environments; P12.
-Equip with adequate written, oral communication and $\checkmark$ interpersonal skills; • P13.
+Equip with adequate written, oral communication and \checkmark interpersonal skills; • P13.
 Build the capacity and desire for lifelong learning and to learn advanced and emerging technologies on one's own; P14.
-(For Enterprise Information Systems specialization) Gain an in- depth understanding of the information technology related to enterprise information systems, with an emphasis on development of such systems to support business processes; P15.
+(For Enterprise Information Systems specialization) Gain an in-depth understanding of the information technology related to enterprise information systems, with an emphasis on development of such systems to support business processes; P15.
 (For Gaming Technology specialization) Acquire the general and advanced knowledge of current technologies and operating environment in the gaming industry; P16.
 (For Computer Education specialization) Acquire the general and practical knowledge of computer education and its practicing environment in secondary education.